russelltheprogrammer/tax-projection-individual-docs/README.md

 - Ordinary Dividends: This is usually earned from brokerage accounts or corporations.
 - Qualified Dividends: These are dividends that have a beneficial tax treatment.
 These should be separated from Ordinary Dividends.
 - Retirement Income: Income earned from retirement.
 Exclusions not included for different types of retirement income such as Social Security.
-- Short-Term Capital Gains/(Losses) - Capital gains and losses are usually earned by the sale of stocks but there are many other varieties of assets that can be sold as a capital gain or loss.
+- Short-Term Capital Gains/(Losses) - Capital gains and losses are usually earned by the sale of stocks but there are many other variety of assets that can be sold as a capital gain or loss.
 Short-term specifically has a holding period of less than a year.
 - Long-Term Capital Gains/(Losses) - Capital gains and losses just like Short-Term except the holding period is greater than a year.
 Long-Term has a beneficial tax treatment.
 - Business Income (Schedule C): Net income (income less expenses) earned through a business.
 Business income is subject to self-employment tax.
 The rules behind business income is complicated.
 - Other Income: Other income not listed above.